-This course is a continuation of the Introduction to German – Part 3 course; again, it will be taught entirely in German.
+This course is a continuation of the Introduction to German – Part 4 course; it is taught entirely in German like all other classes.

 Students will already be somewhat comfortable with the following aspects of communication and grammar which were covered in the A1.1 Kursbuch and Arbeitsbuch: